 Influence, on the other hand… or the desire to be heard, and have others hear you, is universal.

-As I framed it last week at our Point Guard College, you don’t have to be the lead dog or alpha to influence decisions.
-This shift in mindset was powerful and engaged all the athletes in this process of embodying the four Levels.
+You don’t have to be the lead dog or alpha to influence decisions.
+This shift in mindset was powerful and engages all your athletes in this process of embodying the four leadership levels.

-In utilizing these Levels with athletes, my debriefs and/or interventions have changed… Here’s an example based on, let’s say, an athlete arriving late or not doing their out of practice workouts:
+In utilizing these Levels with athletes, my debriefs and/or interventions have changed.
+By example, let’s say an athlete arrives late or is not doing their out of practice workouts:

 …How did you do at leading yourself?